 Here are two ways to evaluate a system’s support team:

 - Look at user reviews.
-Websites like Software Advice, Capterra and GetApp provide these reviews, along with a broad overview on features.
+Websites like Software Advice, Capterra, G2 Crowd and GetApp provide these reviews, along with a broad overview on features.

 - Sign up for a free trial and contact customer support with actual questions.